 Well rest assured, both of these TVs are lookers.

-It's super thin, and intended to be hung flush to your wall using the bundled mount.
-Or you can buy the official stand, which is likely to be pretty pricey (price is currently TBC).
-Looking for a cheaper option?
-Opt for a third-party model that's compatible with the G2's VESA mounting points.
+It's super thin and intended to be hung flush to your wall.
+In fact, it comes bundled with a (super low-profile) wall mount rather than a stand.
+You can buy an official stand separately, but it's expensive.
+Those looking for a cheaper option might want to consider going for a third-party stand that's compatible with the G2's VESA mounting points.

 Sony's A95K looks a little different to most TVs.
 It can be situated in two different styles: front and back positions.
 The front position has the bottom 'lip' of the TV behind the screen out of sight, making for the most immersive viewing experience.
 In this position, the set has a slight lean backwards that should compensate for it standing lower on your furniture than would a TV with a more typical stand.
 In the back position, the lip is in front, letting the TV sit as close to the wall as possible.
 If you want the TV to look like part of the wall, this latter position is for you – we found it to be the more striking of the two, but which will suit you will depend on your room and furniture.